iankelk/iankelk.github.io/blog/2023-11-26-stateless/index.md

 #### Conversation Length and Token Limitations in LLMs

-As a conversation between a human and an LLM chatbot grows, they run the risk of exceeding the model's context window (e.g., 4,096 tokens for GPT-3.5).
-This is handled by the web version of ChatGPT, which invisibly removes the oldest parts of the conversation to remain within the limit.
-This method—using a rolling window of context—is certainly one of the easiest to implement.
+So how does ChatGPT handle this limitation?
+As your conversation with it grows, the number of tokens eventually exceeds the model's context window (e.g., 4,096 tokens for GPT-3.5).
+ChatGPT invisibly removes the oldest parts of the conversation to remain within the limit.
+This method—using a rolling window of context—is certainly one of the easiest to implement, but oftentimes it is not the perfect solution.
+Some chat alternative front-ends like [TypingMind](https://www.typingmind.com/) both warn you when the context limit has been reached and allow you to manually delete sections of the chat that you don't need anymore.
+This lets you make the choice of what information you want to remain in the chat, and has the bizarre philosophical effect of "editing the memory" of GPT.

-What does this mean?
-The longer your conversation, the sooner ChatGPT will start forgetting things you said at the beginning of the chat.
+For your average user, what this means is that the longer your conversation, the sooner ChatGPT will start forgetting things you said at the beginning of the chat.

 ### Another visualization of ChatGPT trimming away the start of your conversation behind the scenes.